 Veolia's liquidity profile is sound.
 We expect that the group will be broadly free cash flow neutral after dividend payment over the next 12 months.
-The group's funding needs as of June 2017 thus mostly comprise $\in$ 4.7 billion of short term debt maturities and bank overdrafts.
-These funding needs are covered by (1) $\in$ 4.9 billion of cash and cash equivalents (excluding restricted cash) on balance sheet and (2) undrawn credit lines of $\in$ 3.9 billion in aggregate as of June 2017.
+The group's funding needs as of December 2017 thus mostly comprise €4.36 billion of current liabilities and a €462 million bond.
+Additionally, the company decided to redeem the outstanding €1.45 billion hybrids at the first callable date in April 2018.
+These funding needs are covered by (1) €6.15 billion of cash and cash equivalents (excluding restricted cash) on balance sheet and (2) undrawn credit lines of €4.0 billion in aggregate as of December 2017.

-These credit lines mainly consist of (1) a syndicated facility of €3 billion maturing in 2021; and (2) undrawn bilateral facilities of €925 million maturing between 2018 and 2020.
+These credit lines mainly consist of (1) a syndicated facility of €3 billion maturing in 2022; and (2) undrawn bilateral facilities of €925 million maturing between 2019 and 2021.
 These facilities contain no triggers, covenants, material adverse changes or general restrictions.
-The group's average debt maturity was 9.0 years (excluding hybrids) as of June 2017.
+The group's average debt maturity was 9.2 years as of December 2017.

-Exhibit 7
+Exhibit 11

-Veolia's debt maturity profile as of November 2017
+Veolia's debt maturity profile as of April 2018

 (in € million)

-Note: hybrids' maturity dates are shown as of the next call date.
-Source: Veolia, Moody's Investors Service
+Note: pro-forma for hybrids redeemed in April 2018 Source: Veolia, Moody's Investors Service